 I love local search.
 It follows many practices similar to Web search, though different often in ways that do reflect an attempt to map the real world.
 Google’s Streetview cars are a little like Google’s webcrawler Googlebot.
 Instead of collecting URLs for Websites, Google Maps collects addresses to associate with businesses, nonprofits, government offices, parks, landmarks, and many other destinations.
 It has its own challenges as well, such as the streetviews car being turned away at sentry guard booths for military bases, or not being able to drive down “private” roads.
 Google Maps also can’t use latitude and longitude coordinates in places like China since their export and use is classified by that country as if they were munitions.

 I’m also often frustrated by local search.
 Driving directions from Google often begin by telling you to go “east” or “west” on your first turn.
 I’m not Mason or Dixon, Lewis or Clark, and I don’t carry an in-car compass with me when I drive.
-I often have no problems with the directions other than that, for the first 99% of the trip, and then have problems with the last few hundred feet.
+I often have no problems with driving directions other than that, for the first 99% of the trip, and then have problems with the last few hundred feet.

 Updating Google Maps

 Sometimes places don’t exist where Google Maps say they do.
 That can happen when places close and it’s not reported to maps, or places move and don’t update their address information on the Web, or sometimes places just aren’t where Google Maps say they are.
-I tried to find a local restaurant last year, and drove around in circles until finally giving up.
+I tried to find a local restaurant last year, used driving directions, and drove around in circles until finally giving up.
 I later found that the place had closed, but wasn’t sure of the right way to try to report my inability to find it to Google when I was driving around, since I wasn’t sure that it had closed at that time.

 A Google patent application published last week describes a solution to reporting incorrect addresses that uses GPS and Social Networking to sometimes provide new addresses from others who have tagged the location of a place.
 I could have really used this about a month ago, to try to find the right location for a place I was trying to visit.